Hansenyao/locktalk_app/README.md

-# DMIT2504 - Project App Development: LockTalk App
+# LockTalk - A Security Chat App

 - This project is a mobile app development project of DMIT2504 - Mobile Application Development.